Game Preview: Vees at Winterhawks

 - Game Preview: Vees at Winterhawks - Penticton Vees

-- Väisänen Named to Finland's Training Camp Roster for 2026 World Juniors - Medicine Hat Tigers
+- Oil Kings Recall Hejda from NAX U18 - Edmonton Oil Kings

-- Chiefs Looking for First Win against Everett this Season - Spokane Chiefs
+- Chiefs Face Giants for First Time Since Round One of 2025 WHL Playoffs - Spokane Chiefs

-- Giants Avoid Scare, Top Royals 5-4 in Shootout - Vancouver Giants
+- Royals Score 3 in Third to Spoil Giants' Teddy Bear Toss - Vancouver Giants

-- Chiefs Start Fast and Finish Strong in 8-3 Thrashing Over Winterhawks - Spokane Chiefs

-- Vees Continue Solid Road Play with Win Over Thunderbirds - Penticton Vees
+- Americans End Slide With 4-1 Win Over Wenatchee - Tri-City Americans

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.